peak-gao/code-notes/js-basics-notes-6.md

 * If you have an inner function expression that's relying on something like `var args = Array.prototype.slice.call(arguments)` in the enclosing function to make a lexical copy of `arguments`, that inner function expression can probably safely become an `=>` arrow function.
 * For everything else -- normal function declarations, longer multistatement function expressions, functions that need a lexical name identifier self-reference (recursion, etc.), and any other function that doesn't fit the previous characteristics -- you should probably avoid `=>` function syntax.

-Bottom line: `=>` is about lexical binding of `this`, `arguments`, and `super`.
-These are intentional features designed to fix some common problems, not bugs, quirks, or mistakes in ES6.
+Bottom line: `=>` is about lexical binding of `this`, `arguments`, and `super`
+- These are intentional features designed to fix some common problems, not bugs, quirks, or mistakes in ES6

-Don't believe any hype that `=>` is primarily, or even mostly, about fewer keystrokes.
-Whether you save keystrokes or waste them, you should know exactly what you are intentionally doing with every character typed.
+Don't believe any hype that `=>` is primarily, or even mostly, about fewer keystrokes
+- Whether you save keystrokes or waste them, you should know exactly what you are intentionally doing with every character typed

 **Tip:** If you have a function that for any of these articulated reasons is not a good match for an `=>` arrow function, but it's being declared as part of an object literal, recall from "Concise Methods" earlier in this chapter that there's another option for shorter function syntax.